CharlesZuo01/AWS-Networking-Test/README.md

 <img width="725" alt="Screenshot 2025-03-06 at 9 39 21 PM" src="https://github.com/user-attachments/assets/ff7f7722-53a0-4306-be34-f29b3b4d4484" />

 This show the AWS infrastructure.
 A user connects to the OpenVPN through the instances.
 Traffic is routed through the IGW to the OpenVPN instance and traffic to AWS infrastructure is tunneled through the VPN

+# Connecting to OpenVPN

+Download the OpenVPN client here https://openvpn.net/client/

+SSH to your AWS instance using the key pair you created and the auto assigned public IP of your instance.
+You can grab the public IP from the output.
+Go through the OpenVPN CLI configuration (you can just hit yes for most default answers but remember to set your password)

+When you are done, open the OpenVPN client.
+In URL, enter the URL of your server which is the auto assigned public IP address.
+Click Next.
+Then enter your username and password and click import.
+Toggle the connect button and you should be able to connect!
+Ping your ubuntu instance to verify connectivity.